 This new family of digital resources for 20th-century international studies provides global perspectives on many of today’s most relevant research areas.
 Each of these unique collections offers new insight and unprecedented opportunities for teaching and scholarship in some of the most-searched topics in libraries today.
-Researchers are increasingly looking to 20th-century geopolitics to complement and inform a variety of disciplines, and these five collections from the Archives of the Central Intelligence Agency give libraries the opportunity to meet these current needs of their institutions.
+Researchers are increasingly looking to 20th-century geopolitics to complement and inform a variety of disciplines, and these ten collections from the Archives of the Central Intelligence Agency give libraries the opportunity to meet these current needs of their institutions.
 Each is comprised of primary source documents from around the world, including government publications, magazines, newspapers… Learn more.

-The single most important series of American government publications, the U.S. Congressional Serial Set is an incomparably rich source of primary and secondary material on the people, issues and events of the United States.
+The single most important series of American government documents, the U.S. Congressional Serial Set is an incomparably rich source of primary and secondary material on the people, issues and events of the United States.
 Spanning nearly two centuries of American and world history, this monumental collection—the Reports, Documents and Journals of the U.S. Senate and U.S. House of Representatives—covers myriad subjects ranging from slavery in Antebellum America and the expansion of the American West and the impeachment of presidents to the founding of the United Nations, public and private legislation, and more.
 Presenting every cameral publication from the 15th through… Learn more.